Essie Hollis: College career

 Born in Erie, Pennsylvania, Hollis attended St. Bonaventure University, where he played with the Bonnies.

 Professional career

 Hollis was drafted by the New Orleans Jazz, in the second round of the 1977 NBA draft.
 He spent one season in the National Basketball Association (NBA), as a member of the Detroit Pistons, during the 1978–79 season.
 He averaged, 2.8 points, 1.8 rebounds, and 0.2 assists per game.
 Before, Hollis had played with Askatuak ("The free ones") in Donostia / San Sebastian, Spain in 1977–78.
 He also played in Italy.

+Hollis won a CBA championship with the Rochester Zeniths in 1979.